starkware-libs/starknet-staking/docs/breaking_changes.md

    }
 ```
 Changes:
-1. Remove `pool_comtract` (key) - commission can be set even before a staker opens a pool.
+1. Remove `pool_contract` (key) - commission can be set even before a staker opens a pool.

 #### DeleteStaker
 Before: